 The Firth of Forth has a new bridge, linking Edinburgh to the Kingdom of Fife.
 It has the highest bridge towers in the UK and will be the major commuter route across the water and link to northern Scotland.
-Open to traffic today, and with a sequence of events planned over the next few days, the weather is going be fine and bright with light winds.

 There are now three bridges across the Forth: